National Collegiate Athletic Association (Philippines): 1950s

 The 1950s will be known in the annals of history as one of the best decades of the NCAA.
 The start of the decade was the glory year of the fabled Letran Murder Inc. Eventually, it will be the Ateneo de Manila Blue Eagles and San Beda Red Lions who would be locking horns during the fabled era.

-The decade produced legendary collegiate players like Carlos Loyzaga (San Beda), Lauro "the Fox" Mumar (Letran), and Frankie Rabat (Ateneo) among others.
+The decade produced legendary collegiate players like Carlos Loyzaga (San Beda), Lauro "the Fox" Mumar (Letran), and Francisco Rabat (Ateneo) among others.

 The 1950s was also known as the decade of the Crispulo Zamora Cup.
 The Crispulo Zamora Cup was the trophy to be awarded by the NCAA for the first team to get three championship crowns.

 The Letran Knights started with their 1950 campaign bannering their legendary Murder Inc. However, they lost steam when San Beda and Ateneo traded championships thereafter.
 San Beda won the crown in 1951 and the 1952 season.
 Ateneo stopped San Beda in 1953 and secured the 1954 championship.
 The 1955 season was the deciding year for the Crispulo Zamora Cup which San Beda eventually won.

 In the post Zamora Cup era, La Salle made their own statement by winning the crown in 1956.
 Still, Ateneo was undaunted and secured the 1957 and 1958 trophy.
 A third straight post-Zamora crown was only foiled by San Beda in 1959 ending the legendary decade of the 1950s.